About Us

 Executive Director

 Muthoni Wambu Kraal is an impact connector, veteran political strategist, team builder, organizer, trainer, and advisor to political parties and leaders in the U.S. and internationally.
-She is a former leader for the Democratic National Committee and EMILY’s List – shaping opportunity for women leaders at every level of the ballot.
-She is African American and first generation Kenyan American.
+She is a former senior staffer at the Democratic National Committee and EMILY’s List, where she helped shape opportunities for women leaders at every level of the ballot.
+She is African American and a first-generation Kenyan American.

 Our Story